Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 - Cut the aburaage and konnyaku into thin small strips.

-- Now your ingredients are ready!
+- Now your ingredients are ready to cook.

 - Serve the rice hot or at room temperature.
 Sprinkle chopped mitsuba or green onion on top.